Ben's current research is focused on understanding the evolution of resistance to cancer therapies in breast and head and neck cancers.

 Ben's undergraduate training included Aerospace Engineering at The University of Cambridge and then Medicine at King's College London.
 In 2012 he commenced dual academic and clinical training with an NIHR Academic Clinical Fellowship in Clinical Oncology, working at The Royal Marsden hospital, The Royal Sussex County Hospital and The Institute of Cancer Research.

 Ben was subsequently awarded a prestigious MRC Clinical Research Training Fellowship in 2015, which he undertook in Nick Turner’s Molecular Oncology group at The Institute of Cancer Research.
-In 2019 he was appointed as an NIHR Academic Clinical Lecturer at The Institute of Cancer Research and The Royal Marsden hospital.
+In 2022, after completing an NIHR Academic Clinical Lecturer he was appointed as a Clinician Scientist at The Institute of Cancer Research and an Honorary Consultant in Clinical Oncology at The Royal Marsden hospital.